 As a data subject, you have a number of rights.
 You can:

-If you would like to exercise any of these rights, please contact the Personnel Department at email@example.com
+If you would like to exercise any of these rights, please contact the HR Department at email@example.com.

 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.